JacksonGavril07/Tic-Tac-Toe-App/README.md

 The idea here is to show that I can develop a fully functional app and distribute it accross three different patforms.

 Oh and maybe have a little fun while doing it :)

+# Instructions to run as a local app

+Step one: Open terminal and install npm if you don't already have it
+Command: Npm install

+Step two: Download the zip file from this repo

+Step three: unzip the file and open terminal

+Step four: find and paste the file using the cd command then run the following in terminal to launch the app
+Command: Npm run tauri dev

+** This app is still in its early stages and may have some bugs **